gabrielbazan/fast-cookie/README.md

 ```

 You'll be prompted to enter a few project config values:
- * Project name
+ * Project name (_project_name_): The human-friendly name of your project.
+Example: "TODO List Admin"
- * Project package name
+ * Project package name (_project_package_name_): The Python package name that will contain the code.
+Example: "todo_list_admin"
- * Host port number for your API
+ * Host port number for your API (_api_port_): Host port where the API will be available when the project is up.
- * Whether you need a relational database or not
+ * Whether you need a relational database or not (_add_database_): Whether you need a relational database in your project or not.

 ## Set the repo up